rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 For the MVS, the type of the BESS does not matter.
 Important are the technical parameters:

 * :ref:`C-rate <crate-label>`
-* :ref:`Maximum <socmax-label>` and :ref:`minimum <socmin-label>` state of charge (SOC), wherear the latter is inverse to the maximum depth of discharge (DOD)
+* :ref:`Maximum <socmax-label>` and :ref:`minimum <socmin-label>` state of charge (SOC), whereas the latter is inverse to the maximum depth of discharge (DOD)
 * Charge- and discharge (constant or time series, equivalent to roundtrip-efficiency) as well as self-discharge rate (comp. :ref:`efficiency <efficiency-label>`)
-* It is possible to define :ref:`socin-label`, the initial storage charge at the beginning of the optimization period, which is most immportant for short-term optimizations.
+* It is possible to define :ref:`socin-label`, the initial storage charge at the beginning of the optimization period, which is most important for short-term optimizations.
 * An inverter or charge controller can be defined by defining an additional energyConversion asset

 :Notes: